awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scp.md

 ## Effects on Permissions<a name="scp-effects-on-permissions"></a>

 SCPs are similar to IAM permission policies and use almost the same syntax\.
 However, an SCP never grants permissions\.
 Instead, SCPs are JSON policies that specify the maximum permissions for an organization or organizational unit \(OU\)\.
 Note the following:
-+ An SCP limits permissions for entities in member accounts, including each AWS account root user\.
++ An SCP restricts permissions for entities in member accounts, including each AWS account root user\.
 Any account has only those permissions permitted by ***every*** parent above it\.
 If a permission is blocked at any level above the account, either implicitly \(by not being included in an `Allow` policy statement\) or explicitly \(by being included in a `Deny` policy statement\), a user or role in the affected account can't use that permission, even if the account administrator attaches the `AdministratorAccess` IAM policy with \*/\* permissions to the user\.
 + Users and roles must still be granted permissions with appropriate IAM permission policies\.
 A user without any IAM permission policies has no access at all, even if the applicable SCPs allow all services and all actions\.
 + If a user or role has an IAM permission policy that grants access to an action that is also allowed by the applicable SCPs, the user or role can perform that action\.
 + If a user or role has an IAM permission policy that grants access to an action that is either not allowed or explicitly denied by the applicable SCPs, the user or role can't perform that action\.